-XDA Basics: How to Sideload Apps on Android as APKs or App Bundles
+How to Sideload and Install Apps on Android as APKs or App Bundles

 Apps are the lifeblood of any operating system.
-Without apps, we can only do so much on platforms like Android.
+Without apps, we can only do so much on platforms like Android on our favorite smartphones.
 Fortunately, Google Play offers millions of apps, but due to platform restrictions, not every good app can be found on the store.
 Sometimes, app availability is also restricted on a geographical basis.
 So the only way to get such apps is by sideloading them.

 Thanks to the openness of Android, you can sideload and install Android apps from third-party stores as well as other sources.
 In this guide, we’ll explain how you can sideload Android apps.

 - Transferring the APKs or app bundles to your device